Aljgutier/aljgutier.github.io/posts/Financial Markets/20201231-MarketCycleML.md

 # Summary and Conclusions

-This article is the last of a 3-part series.
-The key objectives are to develop an ML model for predicting Bear and Bull market cycles, build the model based on open-source data, and contribute the corresponding software to open-source.
+The key objectives of this exercise are to develop an ML model for predicting Bear and Bull market cycles, build the model based on open-source data, and contribute the corresponding software to open-source.
 Addressing these objectives is described in three articles, summarized below.

 First Article - [Analyzing Bear and Bull Markets in Python](https://aljgutier.github.io/posts/Financial%20Markets/20200930-MarketCycle/).
 In this article, the *fmcycles()* function for analyzing Bear and Bull market cycles is introduced.
 The Bear (downward trending) and Bull (upward trending) cycles are identified from daily stock data.
 A classic Bull and Bear market annotated chart with normalized market cycle returns are graphed with the *fmplot()* function.
 Several variables useful as ML are derived by the *fmplot()* function, including *mkt* the market cycle truth variable (dependent variable, label), *mcupm* a delayed version of *mkt* useful, *mdcup* the price percent increase from the previous market low during a Bear cycle, and *mucdown* the price percent decrease from the previous market high during a Bull cycle.